Patrolavia/botgoram/README.md

 ### State based

 We think the work flow for bot is like a [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine): given current state, transit to next state acording to the input.
-We write code to choose right state, and to define what to to when entering/ leaving a state.
+We write code to choose right state, and define what to do when entering/ leaving a state.

 ## Synopsis